 - Do not share personal data of the reviewer or attack them personally on Maps, on other services, or in the real world.
 Instead, suggest that they contact you personally (via Google My Business Messaging, email, phone, etc.) to resolve the issue.
 A positive post-review interaction often leads to the customer updating the review, and shows prospective customers that you really care.

 - Investigate the reasons behind the reviewer’s negative impression of the business.
 Check your records for the reviewer and their experience with your business.

 - Be honest about mistakes that were made, but do not take responsibility for things that weren’t your fault.
 Explain what you can and cannot do in the situation.
 Show how you can make uncontrollable issues actionable (e.g. bad weather made you cancel an event, but you’ll monitor the weather and provide advance cancellation warnings).

 - Apologize when appropriate.
 It’s best to say something that demonstrates compassion and empathy.

 - Show that you’re a real person by signing off with your name or initials.
 This helps you come across as more authentic.

 - Never lash out.
 Never get personal.
 Always be polite and professional, just as you would be face-to-face.

 - Respond in a timely manner to show that you pay attention to your customer’s experience.
 You can use the Google My Business app to reply promptly.

-If you believe that a Google review violates the posting guidelines, you can flag it as inappropriate by clicking More Flag as inappropriate.
+If you believe that a Google review violates the posting guidelines, you can flag it as inappropriate.
+Learn more about flagging reviews as inappropriate.